 According to the American Association of Orthodontists, youth ages 12 to 17 represent over half of the two million orthodontic cases in the U.S. each year.
-If your youngster is having difficulty talking or eating, braces are an effective solution.
+If your child is having difficulty talking or eating, or has a crooked smile, braces are an effective solution.
 The earlier you can assess their need, the better their smile will be long-term.
-From fixing crooked teeth to avoiding emotional breakdowns, braces can create a happy smile that’ll highlight their teenage experience.
+Braces can create a happy smile that can be an asset to their teenage years.

-Braces can fix several uncomfortable tooth issues causing your teen stress.
-The most common instances for teens are:
+Braces can fix many issues.
+The most common are:

-- Overcrowded: Not enough space in the mouth for teeth to erupt properly, causing them to overlap and be crooked.
-Overcrowding can also lead to a buildup of plaque, resulting in tooth decay, gum disease, and bad breath.
+- Overcrowding: Overcrowding occurs when there is not enough space in the mouth for teeth to erupt properly, causing them to overlap and be crooked.
+Overcrowding can sometimes lead to plaque buildup, tooth decay, gum disease, and bad breath.

-- Overbite: Front teeth protruding too far over the bottom teeth can increase the possibility of mouth injury and affect your child’s self-esteem.
+- Overbite: An overbite occurs when the front teeth protrude too far over the bottom teeth.
+An overbite can increase the possibility of mouth injury and can sometimes impact your child’s self-esteem.

-- Crossbite: An abnormal bite where the upper tooth is behind the lower opposing tooth.
-It can cause uneven jaw growth and wearing of teeth.
+- Crossbite: A crossbite occurs when an upper tooth is behind the lower opposing tooth.
+A crossbite can cause uneven jaw growth and wearing down of teeth.

-- Underbite: When the lower jaw projects in front of the upper teeth.
+- Underbite: An underbite can occur when the lower jaw projects in front of the upper teeth.

-You may observe your teen having difficulty chewing or biting his or her cheek.
-Other causes for concern are late or early loss of baby teeth, sounds coming from the jaws when chewing, or breathing through the mouth.
+There are certain signs that indicate your child may have one of these issues.
+You may observe them having difficulty chewing or biting their cheek.
+Other causes for concern are late or an early loss of baby teeth sounds coming from the jaws when chewing or breathing through the mouth.

-A slightly newer technology, Invisalign uses clear, removable aligner trays that unnoticeably reposition teeth.
-Invisalign aligners are replaced about every two weeks.
+Ceramic braces and metal braces are worn around the clock and use metal or ceramic brackets connected by arch-wires to move your teen’s teeth.
+Invisalign treatment is a newer technology for straightening teeth that uses clear, removable aligner trays to reposition teeth.
+Invisalign aligners are replaced approximately every two weeks.
 Because the trays are removed when eating, there are no food restrictions with Invisalign, but there is a greater risk of the trays not being worn enough or getting lost.

-If your child is between the ages of 12 to 15, they are a perfect candidate for braces because the majority of their adult teeth should be in, but their jaws are still growing and changing.
-Teens should expect to wear braces from one to three years, depending on the severity of the orthodontic issues to be corrected.
-Fortunately, he or she won’t have to endure this experience alone.
-Their peers are likely to be going through the same treatment and can offer support during school or extracurricular activities.
+If your child is between the ages of 12 to 15, they are a good candidate for braces.
+The majority of their adult teeth should be in, but their jaws are still growing and changing.
+Teenagers should expect to wear braces for one to three years, depending on the severity of the orthodontic issues to be corrected.
+One advantage of getting braces as a teenager is that many of their peers will be going through the same experience of having braces.

-To learn more about braces and get your teenager’s smile on the right track, contact Charleston Orthodontic Specialists to schedule a free initial exam.
+To learn more about braces, contact us at Charleston Orthodontic Specialists to schedule a free initial exam.